 Many Farms Elementary School

-Many Farms Elementary School's student population of 482 students has grown by 6% over five school years.
+Many Farms Elementary School's student population of 482 students has stayed relatively flat over five school years.

 The teacher population of 25 teachers has stayed relatively flat over five school years.